-What telemedicine options does Highmark offer?
+What telehealth options does Highmark offer?

-What services can be offered via telemedicine?
+What services can be offered via virtual visits?

 *Medicare Advantage NOTE: Highmark Medicare Advantage plans continue to follow The Centers for Medicaid and Medicare Services (CMS)’s guidelines for telemedicine visit coverage and reimbursement.
 Only the codes identified by CMS as appropriate for telemedicine services will be reimbursed by Highmark for Medicare Advantage members.